 IS Oxford is a British company with a specific focus on library management software and services.
 In March 2016 we became an employee-owned company, which we strongly believe brings great benefits to our customers as all our staff are fully invested in the future of the company and looking after our business.
-We have served the library community for over twenty years.
-We have been in our current home, the Chapel on the outskirts of the city of Oxford for seventeen years.
+We have served the library community for almost 25 years.
+We have been in our current home, the Chapel on the outskirts of the city of Oxford, for eighteen years.

 We believe in ethical business practice and resist many of the traditional attitudes to running a company.
 We are committed to reinvesting a large proportion of our income in the future of the company and our customers.
 IS Oxford's team contains people of high integrity, prepared to do the right thing for customers, even if that means inconveniencing themselves.
 We think that a company is much more than just a money-making machine for our shareholders.
 We endeavour to put something back into the community in which we work, not least by supporting various charities.